All News Blog Videos

 If you are planning to incorporate an entity in India, then you will need to make sure you have the right documents and fit the requirements.

 India has one of the largest populations in the world and has a rapidly growing economy.
-This makes it an attractive location for companies to do business.
+This makes it an attractive location for companies to do business and make use of any large untapped markets there.

-As a result, anyone looking to register a business in India from the UK needs to know what they need.
+As a result, it is important to know what you need to do to be able to register a company in India.
 There are a range of requirements a business must meet.
 Then, they must also consider what documents they may need to have notarised before they can begin operations in India.

 What documents need notarising to register a company in India?